Automorphisms of the symmetric and alternating groups: Construction from graph partitions

 Before the more mathematically rigorous constructions, it helps to understand a simple construction.

 Take a complete graph with 6 vertices, K6.
 It has 15 edges, which can be partitioned into perfect matchings in 15 different ways, each perfect matching being a set of three edges no two of which share a vertex.
 It is possible to find a set of 5 perfect matchings from the set of 15 such that no two matchings share an edge, and that between them include all 5 × 3 = 15 edges of the graph; this graph factorization can be done in 6 different ways.

 Consider a permutation of the 6 vertices, and see its effect on the 6 different factorizations.
 We get a map from 720 input permutations to 720 output permutations.
 That map is precisely the outer automorphism of S6.

-Being an automorphism, the map must preserve the order of elements, but it does not preserve cycle structure.
+Being an automorphism, the map must preserve the order of elements, but unlike inner automorphisms, it does not preserve cycle structure, thereby indicating that it must be an outer automorphism.
 For instance, a 2-cycle maps to a product of three 2-cycles; it is easy to see that a 2-cycle affects all of the 6 graph factorizations in some way, and hence has no fixed points when viewed as a permutation of factorizations.
 The fact that it is possible to construct this automorphism at all relies on a large number of numerical coincidences which apply only to n = 6.

 Exotic map S5 → S6

-There is a subgroup (indeed, 6 conjugate subgroups) of S6 which is abstractly isomorphic to S5, but which acts transitively as subgroups of S6 on a set of 6 elements.
+There is a subgroup (indeed, 6 conjugate subgroups) of S6 which is abstractly isomorphic to S5, but which acts transitively as a subgroup of S6 on a set of 6 elements.
 (The image of the obvious map Sn → Sn+1 fixes an element and thus is not transitive.)